What to Do If Your Landlord Won't Make Repairs to Property

 Infestation of Cockroaches, Bedbugs, and Rodents

-If you sign a rental agreement for a property, it is important to understand before hand whether or not the Landlord will provide scheduled preventative treatments against insects and other pests.
+If you sign a rental agreement for a property, it is important to understand beforehand whether or not the landlord will provide scheduled preventative treatment against insects and other pests.
 If there is no mention of this in your lease, it is reasonable to request this service before signing the contract.
 In some leases, the responsibility will be mandated to the tenant.

 If the infestation occurs later on, the fault falls on the tenant.
 In this case, a landlord may not be responsible for paying for an exterminator and the tenant may be liable for the damage caused by the invading pests.

 Here are some actions that your landlord is legally prohibited from from doing if you request some type of repair.

 - Evicting a tenant for requesting repairs or making an official complaint about conditions.

 - Entering the property without a 24-hour written notice unless service is requested.

 - Not revealing that an apartment is infested with cockroaches, bedbugs, or other creatures.